We're here for you.

 Post-Placement Supervision & Legal Finalization

-State law requires that a child reside with a family for at least six months prior to finalization of the adoption in Massachusetts probate court, during which time there must be regular contacts with an agency social worker.
+State law requires that a child reside with a family for at least six months prior to finalization of the adoption in Massachusetts probate court, during which time there must be regular contacts with your agency social worker.
 Some of these contacts will be home visits.

 On-going Support and Education Services